-Once the Islamic assets are complete and operational, the IFI leases the right to use the assets to the project company in return for lease payments, under an agreement known as the ijarah mawsufa fi al dhimma.
+Once the Islamic assets are complete and operational, the IFI (either directly or through a special purpose vehicle) leases the right to use the assets to the project company in return for lease payments, under an agreement known as the ijarah mawsufa fi al dhimma.
 Generally, once the lease period expires, the project company takes ownership of the Islamic assets.
 However, in certain cases, ownership might be transferred gradually to the project company over the course of the lease, for example, in an istisna'a-ijarah arrangement.

 Governing law and dispute resolution